JP-MRPhys/world_model/README.md

 ###  Generative model
  1. Train VAE with random actions (need to select acceleration factor and centre fraction), save model as json format (to load multiple times)
- 2. Check VAE recons: they will be blurry use autoregressive flows
+ 2. Check VAE recons: they will be blurry use autoregressive flows (VQ-VAE)
  3. Generate series datasets with random actions "a" and relavant, reconstructed images to obtain latent representation "z" required to train RNN